svranckx/ets-common/README.md

 ## Common ETS POM

 ### Purpose
-This is the top-level POM for test suite projects developed as part of the [OGC Compliance Program](http://cite.opengeospatial.org/).
+This is the top-level POM for the conformance test suites developed as part of the [OGC Compliance Program](http://cite.opengeospatial.org/).
 Each project implements an executable test suite (ETS) that can be run using a test harness such as [TestNG](http://testng.org/).